tim42/persistence/README.md

 ## future / TODO

 - Improve the JSON backend to avoid that dumb way of processing the size (pass a reference that is set by simple types (integers, strings, ...) and updated all along the hierarchy.
 It would be a **LOT** faster)
+- Add more STL containers, in a more convenient way (separate headers for each ones)
 - Add a SpiderMonkey backend

 ## author